dbetz/xlisp/README.md

 All Rights Reserved

-See the included file LICENSE for the full license.
+See the included file `LICENSE.txt` for the full license.